It’s never too early to look at scholarships. Check out these scholarships for students to minimize or eliminate school debt.

 Deadline: July

-Description/Criteria: Must be African American, American Indian/Alaska Native, Asian Pacific Islander American or Hispanic American; a citizen, national, or legal permanent resident of the U.S.; have attained a cumulative high school GPA of 3.3 on a 4.0 scale; enrolling at an accredited college or university in the US and have demonstrated leadership abilities through participation in community service, extracurricular, or other activities.
+Description/Criteria: Must be African American, American Indian/Alaska Native, Asian Pacific Islander American, or Hispanic American; a citizen, national, or legal permanent resident of the US; have attained a cumulative high school GPA of 3.3 on a 4.0 scale; enrolling at an accredited college or university in the US and have demonstrated leadership abilities through participation in community service, extracurricular, or other activities.

 Horatio Alger Scholarships